 SPEAKER and NOVELIST

-A recognized authority on female musicians and a frequent speaker, Susan addressed the 2004 Tau Beta Sigma National Convention (Norfolk, VA).
-While living in New Orleans she gave jazzwomen lectures at the Jazz National Historic Park, New Orleans Public Library, Dillard University, and the International Music Colloquium at the Louis Armstrong Festival.
+A recognized authority on female musicians, Susan appeared at the 2004 Tau Beta Sigma National Convention (Norfolk, VA).
+While living in New Orleans she lectured about jazzwomen at the Jazz National Historic Park, the New Orleans Public Library, Dillard University, and the International Music Colloquium at the Louis Armstrong Festival.
 She now divides her time between Boston and the Big Easy.